 (the ‘websites’) and how Currency Exchange Corporation Ltd (t/a CEC, TEG and No1 Currency) uses it, and what choices you have.
 When we talk about “CEC”, “No1 Currency”, “TEG”, “we”, “our” or “us” in this policy, we are referring to Currency Exchange Corporation Ltd, a business registered in England and Wales (No. 3700689).
 Its registered office is located at 15 Galena Road, Hammersmith, London, W6 0LT. and an HMRC-registered Money Services Business (No. 12112819), the company which provides the Services.
-When we talk about the “Services” in this policy, we are referring to the retail foreign exchange service that we provide, both through our network of stores, and our online services, Click & Collect and Home Delivery, offered via the websites.
+When we talk about the “Services” in this policy, we are referring to the retail foreign exchange service and associated services, that we provide, both through our network of stores, and our online services, Click & Collect and Home Delivery, offered via the websites.
 Our Services are currently available for use via a web browser or applications specific to your desktop or mobile device.
 “Affiliates” in this context means any entity that directly or indirectly controls, is controlled by, or is under common control with us, and “Control” means direct or indirect ownership or control of more than 50% of the voting interests of the subject entity.

 We will handle your Personal Data in accordance with Data Protection Legislation.
 “Data Protection Legislation” means the General Data Protection Regulation (EU) 2016/679 (“GDPR”), the Data Protection Act 2018 and any other applicable law or regulation relating to the processing of personal data and to privacy (including Directive 2002/58/EC, as implemented by the Privacy and Electronic Communications (EC Directive) Regulations 2003, as amended, (the “E-Privacy Regulations”)), as such legislation shall be amended, revised or replaced from time to time.